ConservationMetrics/gc-scripts-hub/f/connectors/gbif/README.md

 backfill after longer gaps.

-Archives, converted CSV, and key/DOI/license/predicate provenance are stored under `{attachment_root}/{db_table_name}/`. `_id` is the original `gbifID`; the original column is retained.
+Archives, converted CSV, and key/DOI/license/predicate provenance are stored under `{attachment_root}/{db_table_name}/`.
+The converted CSV and PostgreSQL columns use snake_case; `_id` duplicates the retained `gbif_id` value.
 Valid coordinates become longitude-first Point geometry.
 Imports are upsert-only, so records deleted by GBIF or moved outside the territory are not removed locally.

 Recommended schedule: `0 0 3 1 * *` (Windmill six-field cron, monthly on the
 first at 03:00 **UTC**).
 The Flow checks status every 60 seconds for at most 24